Curriculum: B.A./B.S. Economics - Online

 This is a 180-credit undergraduate program at the end of which you will earn either a Bachelor of Science or Bachelor of Arts in Economics.
 The economics major at OSU provides a strong foundation in quantitative analysis, oral and written communication, problem solving and research methods.

-Three options to focus your economics studies
+Two options to focus your economics studies

 The degree requirements consist of five main areas: